zloedi/radical_rumble/README.md

 I avoid abstractions and use mostly basic C# data structures and rudimentary types.
 The code relies heavily on 'convention' versus 'strong typing'

-My aproach to game code and modelling state was jokingly named 'radical' by [invanassen] on some of our previous events.
+My aproach to game code and modelling state was jokingly named 'radical' by [ivanasssen] on some of our previous events.

 **Drink more beer!**